 Atypical moles are often mistaken for melanoma or cancerous moles.
 But they are not necessarily cancerous or precancerous.
 With that said, a dysplastic or atypical nevus has a higher chance of developing into melanoma.

 Certain things can cause the appearance of moles to change over time, such as hormonal changes during pregnancy and exposure to sunlight.
-These changes usually include the darkening of development of new moles.
+These changes usually include the darkening or development of new moles.
 However, if a mole becomes dysplastic, it might be a sign that it contains melanoma and it is advised to see a doctor.

 It is good to familiarise yourself with the lesions on your body so you would know if any change is normal or not.

-Through this procedure, the mole is gently shaved off with a surgical blade or ablative laser by a surgeon.
+Through this procedure, the mole is gently shaved off with a surgical blade by a surgeon.
 No stitches are required and the healing time takes about 1-2 weeks.
 Surgical shaving is usually used on smaller moles.
 For raised moles that are shaved off, the mole, as well as hair that might have grown in the area, might grow back.

 With surgical excision, both the mole and its ‘root’ are removed entirely from the skin.
 Removing the entire area of skin containing the abnormal mole cells ensures that every part of the mole is removed and will not grow back.
 Surgical excision is usually performed on larger, recurrent or cancerous moles.
-However, this procedure might leave a linear scar.
+However, this procedure will leave a linear scar.

 Laser mole removal is used commonly for aesthetic purposes.
 It is carried out mostly on moles that are flat or difficult to cut and/or shave.
 The laser uses light energy to break up the pigment of the mole or vaporize the mole cells.
 The chances of the mole growing back are relatively low but higher than excision.